 Michael Jackson Biopic 'Michael' Hits Cinemas After Costly Reshoots to Remove Abuse Allegations

-The long-awaited Michael Jackson biopic has finally reached cinemas after a troubled production that included Β£10β15 million worth of reshoots to remove all references to child abuse allegations β changes forced by a legal clause in a decades-old settlement that producers discovered only late in the process.
+The long-awaited Michael Jackson biopic has finally reached cinemas after a troubled production that included an estimated $10–15 million worth of reshoots to remove all references to child abuse allegations — changes forced by a legal clause in a decades-old settlement that producers discovered only late in the process.
+The film, starring Michael's nephew Jaafar Jackson in the titular role, has defied its critics at the box office, opening to a staggering $217 million globally in its first weekend, with the UK and Ireland emerging as the top-grossing territories worldwide.

 Background

 "Michael," the authorised biopic of the King of Pop, was originally greenlit with a budget of $155 million and was set for release in April 2025.
 The film stars Jaafar Jackson, Michael's nephew, in the titular role, with Colman Domingo playing his father, Joe Jackson.
-The project was produced with the involvement of the Jackson estate and directed by Antoine Fuqua.
+The project was produced with the involvement of the Jackson estate and directed by Antoine Fuqua, the filmmaker behind Training Day and Emancipation.
+Michael Jackson's son Prince served as an executive producer, while his other children Bigi and Paris had no involvement; Paris had previously criticised an early script as "sugar-coated."

 Key Developments

-The filmmakers were forced to commission entirely new reshoots in June 2025, with the cast reassembling for 22 days of additional photography.
+The filmmakers commissioned entirely new reshoots in June 2025, with the cast reassembling for 22 days of additional photography.
 The reshoots cost an estimated $10 million to $15 million, covered by the Jackson estate.
-The revised film now ends with Jackson at the peak of his career during the "Bad" tour, focusing instead on his complex relationship with his domineering father and his recovery from severe scalp burns sustained during a 1984 Pepsi commercial accident β which led to his dependency on painkillers.
+The revised film now ends with Jackson at the peak of his career during the "Bad" tour in 1988, focusing instead on his complex relationship with his domineering father Joe and his recovery from severe scalp burns sustained during a 1984 Pepsi commercial accident — which led to his dependency on painkillers.
+All references to the abuse allegations were removed from the final cut.

 Why It Matters